SUPLA/supla-device/extras/examples/linux/README.md

 from `parser`.
 Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).
+Optional parameter: `timeout_s` - default timeout in seconds.
+The value can be fractional, with 0.1 s resolution, for example `2.5`.
+Timeout is evaluated against the logical ON/OFF state, so it respects `serverInvertLogic`.

 Values equal to "1" (approx) are considered as on/1/true.
 All other values are considered as off/0/false.